CER Examples

 Question:

-Does an object's weight change how fast it falls in a vacuum?
+How does an object's weight affect how fast it falls in a vacuum?

 Claim: